 Each Call Sign in the database shall be associated with a physical geographical location.
 (Note the exception below, Call Sign of Stations Out-of-State.)

-We can do either Maidenhead Grid Squares in 6 characters of resolution or latitude and longitude in the database.
-The grid square is likely a bit easier for the user and less cumbersome in code.
+We can do any of Maidenhead Grid Squares in 6 characters of resolution or latitude and longitude, or street address in the database.
+The grid square or street address is likely a bit easier for the user and less cumbersome in code.

 Call Sign Location on the Map -- Flag